 The Kalix showing is on the SE side of the Brownell Lake pluton near the contact with schist.
 Mineralization occurs in quartz vein stockwork in granite, veins trend dominantly to the N-NE.
 The Kalix showing corresponds with a NE-trending magnetic high, spotty soil samples with anomalous gold values appear to trace this magnetic high to the SW.

 The Ackbar Lake showing is 3km SE of Olson Lake in the Brownell Lake pluton.
 Mineralization occurs in stockwork quartz veins.
 Anomalous gold values were found in sporadic soil samples and grab samples, there has not been any drilling or channel sampling here.
 This showing corresponds to a magnetic high.
+Drilling in 2021 made a new discovery of gold mineralization at the previously untested Ackbar Zone.

 - 7.1m @ 3.67 g/t Au